 There is an audience recording circulating of the October 11 show, which as Dickerson notes made the October 9 date look like “a cakewalk” (Hill 109).
 Just like on the previous show, Prince opens with “Bambi,” wisely butching up the performance by singing in his lower register; the closing guitar solo even draws a few appreciative whoops out of the crowd.
 But things start to go awry soon enough.
 During “When You Were Mine,” an audience member can clearly be heard muttering, “One more song and that’ll be enough from this guy.”
 By the time they play “Jack U Off,” the boos are a constant din.
 A voice–maybe the person taping the show–says, “Look at all the trash,” as the band is pelted with debris.

-“The second day they’d actually planned it–‘Let’s boo these people,’” Lisa said to Thorne (Thorne 2016).
+“The second day they’d actually planned it–‘Let’s boo these people,’” Lisa recalled (Thorne 2016).
 No longer limited to the odd bottle and can, this time the angry mob brought all manner of projectiles for the specific purpose of hurling them onstage.
 “I saw a fifth of Jack Daniels whiz by Prince’s face,” Fink told Touré, “must’ve missed his face by less than a quarter of an inch” (Touré 16).
 Brown’s bass was “knocked out of tune by a large grapefruit that hit the tuning keys” (Wawzanek 2016).
-More than once, Dickerson has recounted a vivid memory of “a large sandwich bag” filled with “obviously bad, grey-colored raw chicken parts” (Dickerson 172).
+More than once, Dickerson has recounted a vivid memory of a “sandwich bag” filled with “obviously bad, grey-colored raw chicken parts” (Dickerson 172).
 “Someone had taken the time to take the chicken put of the refrigerator on Friday and let it sit out in the sun for two days,” he told Hill, unnecessarily adding, “it was pretty disgusting” (Hill 109).

 Prince is absent from the next song on the recording: a version of “Uptown” which the band somewhat awkwardly renders as an instrumental, albeit with some admittedly face-melting guitar solos by Dez.
 But the singer comes back for one final number in “Why You Wanna Treat Me So Bad?”–a pointed choice if there ever was one.
 Because the recording abruptly cuts off at this point, it’s often assumed that the set was abandoned.
 Ken Tucker, however, reports that this was not the case: “He played the full 20 minutes, exactly what his contract permitted him to do,” he said on NPR’s Fresh Air in 2016, “and he played magnificently, his small body leaning into the abuse and turning it into a triumph” (Tucker 2016).